 - Submit your application to email@example.com

 - Don’t have an idea yet?
-No Problem!
+No problem!
 These information sessions will provide examples from previous years and universities, and is a great opportunity to connect with like-minded students who might be interested in collaboration.
-Details to be announced!

 - Can’t make one of the scheduled information sessions?
-Meet with the Green Engagement Fund Chair, one-on-one to get all of your USCGEF questions answered at firstname.lastname@example.org for office location and more information.
+Meet with the Green Engagement Fund Chair, one-on-one to get all of your USCGEF questions answered.

 The Grant Allocation Committee is composed of 10 members: 6 student representatives and 4 non-student representatives with the right to vote:

-- One undergraduate student appointed by (Philine Qian, Chair of GEF Committee)
+- One undergraduate student appointed by the Undergraduate Student Government

-- Environmental Student Assembly (ESA) Executive Directors (Olivia Pearson and Emily Palmer)
+- Environmental Student Assembly (ESA) Executive Director (Olivia Pearson)

-- Chair of the Sustainability Steering Committee (Sustainability Manager, Administrative Operations)
+- Co-chair of the Sustainability Steering Committee (Office of Sustainability Manager, Administrative Operations)

 - Staff member from Facilities Management Services (FMS)

-- Faculty Member-At-Large, selected by the Grant Allocation Committee Chair (Paul Adler, Professor of Business; Darren Ruddell, Professor of Spatial Sciences)
+- Faculty Member-At-Large, selected by the Grant Allocation Committee Chair (Paul Adler, Professor of Business and Darren Ruddell, Professor of Spatial Sciences)